Try our free Site Audit Tool. Get clear insights into your site's performance.

 How to fix broken backlinks.
 An illustration with a green background and a chainlink being 'broken.'

-To prevent that from happening, we’ll walk through what broken backlinks are, why they hurt your website, and how to identify and fix them before they can.
+In this guide, we’ll break down what broken backlinks are, their common causes, why they harm your rankings, and how to find and fix broken backlinks effectively before they damage your site’s authority.

 What Are Broken Backlinks?

-Broken backlinks can often go undetected for years, adding up to hundreds or thousands of dead links because of all the ways they can happen.
-While the effect of a single broken link is negligible, lots of broken links can wreak havoc on your website’s SEO health and become harder to manage the more they accumulate.
+Broken backlinks can go undetected for years, adding up to hundreds or thousands of dead links.
+While the effect of a single broken link is negligible, lots of broken links can wreak havoc on your website’s SEO health and become harder to manage.

 Here are a few reasons why broken backlinks are problematic.

-The quality, number, and authoritativeness of your website’s backlinks is one of the most powerful SEO ranking factors.
-Google uses your websites’ backlinks to determine its quality and trustworthiness and evaluate its PageRank.
+The quality, number, and authoritativeness of your website’s backlinks are powerful SEO ranking factors.
+Google uses your website’s backlinks to determine its quality and trustworthiness and evaluate its PageRank.
 It also uses the anchor text of your backlinks to better understand what your content is about and how it’s relevant to what your users are trying to find.

 When a user comes to a website seeking information and finds nothing, they’ll probably go to your competitors to find what they’re looking for instead, ultimately making it more likely they’ll do business with them rather than you.